Creative Careers:

 Time Commitment & Location

-Students participate in 30 hours of programming between June – August 2025 (3-5 hours per week).
+Students participate in 24 hours of programming between June – August 2026.
 The program schedule will be created to best meet the needs of the accepted group of students for this cycle.

-- In person sessions will be once per week (3-4 hours) at our studio on the Brookland Arts Walk in NE, D.C.
+- In-person sessions will be at our studio on the Brookland Arts Walk in NE, D.C.
 (Metro accessible)

 Transportation